axiiN/vizsgaTTGITPbackend/README.md

 # Life Tracker API

-A RESTful API for tracking habits and tasks, built with Node.js, Express, Firebase Realtime Database, and Firebase Authentication.
+A RESTful API for tracking habits, tasks, and notes, built with Node.js, Express, Firebase Realtime Database, and Firebase Authentication.

 ## Features